up-to-you/dev_notes/jvm/GC_LIFECYCLE.md

 Now, all reachable objects are located at `S1` and Survivor's spaces should be swapped for the next `Minor GC` iteration, i.e. aftewards,`Minor GC` will scan `Eden` and `S1` for reachable objects.

 `Eden` space will be filled again and the previous step will be repeated.
+Reachable objects will be transfered from `Eden` and `S1` to empty `S0` space.

 <img src="assets/gc_3.png">